 Merchant accounts are bank accounts that run separately from your business account and allow you to process card payments, either online or face to face.
 While they are essential for many, some businesses are unable to obtain them due to a poor credit rating.

 What Does a Credit Check Entail?

 Because there is a degree of risk to the merchant account provider, credit checks are standard practice for most.
-A credit check essentially looks at the history of debts it has amassed, whether these debts were paid and if they were paid on time.
+A credit check looks at the history of debts amassed, whether these debts were paid and if they were paid on time.
 The check will include the business, its owner, financial associates and bank accounts, which can be personal, business and joint.
 The period of time this check will cover varies, but six years is a common time frame.

 What to do if you do not Meet the Criteria

 If you fail to meet the criteria your options for obtaining a merchant account are somewhat limited.
 This is not to say you have no options, however.
-There are many merchant account providers who offer high-risk accounts and are well set up to offer support.
+There are many merchant account providers who offer high-risk accounts and are set up to offer support.

 Providers that do not Require Credit Checks

 The more desperate the situation appears, the more likely some disreputable providers seek to take advantage.
 You should therefore be wary of hidden charges and long contracts that you are unable to get out of.
 Some of the most reputable merchant account providers that do not require credit checks include:

 Paypal are one of the largest online payment providers in the world.
 They provide a high degree of security and access to 70 million customers across the globe.
 All you need to access an account is an email address.
 It is free for your customers to use, and for you to send money, but receiving payment costs anything between 1.9% and 3.4%.
 There is also a 20p fee per transaction.